younnggsuk/younnggsuk.github.io/_pages/about.md

 # 👋🏻 About Me

-I’m Youngsuk Lee, an ML Engineer passionate about data-driven solutions in the medical domain.
+I’m Youngsuk Lee, an ML Engineer passionate about data-driven solutions in the various domain.
 My current focus is on deploying and optimizing ML/DL models for real-world applications to enhance user experience and solve practical challenges.

-In addition to my professional work, I’m pursuing a Master’s degree at Korea University College of Medicine, where my research centers on text-guided vision models aimed at overcoming the limitations of current vision models.
+In addition to my work, I’m pursuing a Master’s degree at Korea University College of Medicine, where my research centers on text-guided vision models aimed at overcoming the limitations of current vision models.

 # 💼 Experience

 - *2023.09. ~ Present*, **ML Engineer, at <a href="https://laonpeople.com/main/main.php">LAON PEOPLE</a>**
   - **Developing a question-answering AI Assistant Solution:**
     *(Large Language Models (LLM), Retrieval-Augmented Generation (RAG))*
     - Developing an AI Assistant Solution that can answer user questions based on various documents.
     - Utilizing Retrieval-Augmented Generation (RAG) and document parsing methods to enhance the model’s ability to generate responses based on document content.